nimaqalizadeh/favorite-animals/README.md

-# Django Animal Management App
+# Django Note Management App

 ## Overview

-This Django application is designed to manage animals with user authentication and CRUD (Create, Read, Update, Delete) functionalities.
+This Django application is designed to manage notes with user authentication and CRUD (Create, Read, Update, Delete) functionalities.
 It uses PostgreSQL as the database and is containerized with Docker for both the backend and the database.

 ## Getting Started